oicr-gsi/shesmu/implementation.md

 To provide functions:

-1. Create a class taht implements `FunctionRepository`.
+1. Create a class that implements `FunctionRepository`.
 1. Annotate this class with `@MetaInfServices`.
 1. Include a no-arguments constructor for the `FunctionRepository` class.
 1. Return a stream of `FunctionDefintion` objects for the functions to be created.